Raymonde Godin

-Raymonde Godin (born 1930) is a Canadian artist.
+Raymonde Godin (December 23, 1930 – January 31, 2023) was a Canadian artist.

 Originally from Quebec, she moved to France in 1954 and lives in the Drôme Provençale.
 Godin was included in a 2020 exhibit, Women in the 1950s.
 Through Abstraction, Painting and Sculpture, at the Soulages Museum.

-Her work is included in the collections of the Musée national des beaux-arts du Québec and the National Gallery of Canada.
+Her work is included in the collections of the Musée national des beaux-arts du Québec, the Musée d'art de Joliette and the National Gallery of Canada.

+Godin died on January 31, 2023, at the age of 92.